AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/dashboard.md

 * **[!UICONTROL Extensions]**: The [!UICONTROL Extensions] page displays the extensions currently installed on your Adobe Commerce instance. [!UICONTROL Adobe Commerce Marketplace] information is provided, where available, for extensions listed there.

 * **[!UICONTROL Alerts]**: The [!UICONTROL Alerts] page displays the latest [!DNL NewRelic Managed Alerts] for the Adobe Commerce instance.
-Learn more about [Managed alerts for Adobe Commerce](https://support.magento.com/hc/en-us/articles/360045806832) and how to [Access NewRelic services](https://support.magento.com/hc/en-us/articles/360039127712) in the [!DNL Adobe Commerce Support Knowledge Base].
+Learn more about [Managed alerts for Adobe Commerce](https://support.magento.com/hc/en-us/articles/360045806832) and how to [Access NewRelic services](https://support.magento.com/hc/en-us/articles/360039127712) in the Adobe Commerce Support Knowledge Base.

 ## When to use